Can’t decide between the Arctic or Antarctic for your polar adventure? Our guide will help you choose between 66° north or south

 |Mount Gunnbjorn, Greenland (7 days)||Vinson Massif (16 days)|

 |Sail Ski Svalbard, Norway (13 days)||South Georgia Traverse (23 days)|

 |Svalbard Crossing, Norway (13 days)||Mount Sidley Expedition (15 days)|

-Arctic nations include Canada, Greenland (a territory of Denmark), Russia, United States (Alaska), Iceland, Norway, Sweden, and Finland.
+Arctic nations include Canada, Greenland (a territory of Denmark), Russia, the US (Alaska), Iceland, Norway, Sweden and Finland.
 Within these nations, around four million people live within the Arctic Circle.
 Unlike the Antarctic, the Arctic has an indigenous population stretching back thousands of years.

 In the Antarctic, there is no indigenous population.
 There are zero permanent inhabitants but there are numerous research stations set up across the continent.
 In the summer as many as 5,000 people reside in the Antarctic but this drops to around 1,000 in the winter.
 You won’t be visiting any craft markets here!

 Simply put, polar travel is expensive.
 You will be visiting the most inhospitable regions on the planet where life is hard.
 The Arctic Circle is far more popular due to its accessibility and the fact that travel is cheaper there.

 That said, some of the most expensive countries in the world (Norway, Sweden, Finland, Russia) are located along and within the Arctic Circle, making even the cheapest Polar weekend break an expensive affair.

 The Antarctic is without a doubt more expensive than its northern sibling.
 It is further away from transport hubs, there is no permanent accommodation available and life is simply harder further south.